Looking for a piano for beginners and still cant decide on which one to buy?

-You need to know the difference between each of them in order to make the right decision.
-Ultimately your goal is to get a best buy.
+Yes, you'll need to know the difference between each of them in order to make the right decision.

 Few steps and questions to consider when getting a new instrument.